wrpearson/fasta2/README.md

 2. chofas (an implementation of the Chou-Fasman secondary structure prediction algorithm)
 3. garnier (an implementation of the Garnier secondary structure prediction algorithm)

 The almost untouched fasta21u1d1 code from 2006 is in the initial version of this repository.
-This code runs, but does not produce the correct E()-values with gcc8.5, probably because of some compiler changes in the past 20 years.
+This code runs, but does not produce the correct E()-values with gcc8.5 or clang, probably because of requirements to fully define arguments for external functions.

 The current version of the code does compile and run, with many warnings.
 I have tested `fasta`, `fastx`,`lalign`,`grease`,`chofas`,